jump-dev/JuMP.jl/docs/src/index.md

   you are just using JuMP to formulate and solve problems as a user.

 * The **MathOptInterface** section is a self-contained copy of the documentation for MathOptInterface.
-Looks here for functions and constants beginning with `MOI.`, as well as for general information on how MathOptInterface works.
+Look here for functions and constants beginning with `MOI.`, as well as for general information on how MathOptInterface works.

 ### Citing JuMP